 - Greenway WebMap - A dynamic map showing the Willamette Greenway Proposed Setback.
 Use the search tool to find specific properties within the Greenway.

 Version 1 Draft Code for Review: This draft code was developed prior to information shared during more recent Planning Commission work sessions.
-A revised draft code will be published prior to the second public hearing.

 Middle Housing Code Changes

 The Middle Housing Code Amendments implement House Bill 2001, legislation that requires large cities in Oregon, including Eugene, to allow middle housing (duplexes, triplexes, fourplexes, rowhouses, and cottage clusters) to be built in all neighborhoods.
 This legislation is intended to increase our housing supply and allow for more housing types of all shapes and sizes in more places.

 To learn more about the project, Please visit the official Middle Housing Code Changes webpage.

 Accessory Dwelling Units: Finalizing Compliance with ORS 197.312(5)